 GHO has a zero-tolerance approach to all forms of modern slavery and is committed to maintaining high ethical and business standards.
 This includes prohibiting any forms of modern slavery or human trafficking within its own business and supply chains.

 GHO is committed to equal opportunity for employees and seeks to provide a safe and sustainable working environment for all employees.
 This includes strict rules in our Employee Handbook, which is made available to all team members.
-GHO’s whistleblowing procedures ensure that employees with concerns will not be victimised or penalised for raising them.
-GHO has not received any reports or allegations of modern slavery.
+All GHO employees are required to comply with applicable laws, which would include those related to modern slavery GHO’s whistleblowing procedures ensure that employees with concerns will not be victimised or penalised for raising them, and reports can be submitted anonymously.

 Given the nature of our business, the types of suppliers that we retain (and the nature of the work they do for GHO) do not present risks generally associated with modern slavery.
 As such, we believe that the risk of modern slavery at our suppliers is minimal.